-Food Standards Australia New Zealand (FSANZ) has assessed an application made by Bayer CropScience Proprietary Limited seeking to permit the sale and use of food derived from a food produced using gene technology: canola line MON94100.
+Food Standards Australia New Zealand (FSANZ) has assessed an application made by Bayer CropScience Proprietary Limited to permit the sale and use of food derived from a food produced using gene technology: canola line MON94100.
 This canola line has been genetically modified for tolerance to the herbicide dicamba.
-A draft food regulatory measure has been prepared.
-Pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist consideration of the draft variation.